LynchzDEV/CommitQ/README.md

 - Only the first item in queue can have a timer
 - Ensure the item hasn't been removed from the queue
 - Check that timer duration is within valid range (5-300 seconds)

+### Image Upload Issues
+- Ensure image file is under 3MB in size
+- Verify the file is a supported image format
+- Check browser console for specific error messages
+- Try refreshing the page if upload fails

+### Action Items Not Syncing
+- Verify Socket.IO connection is active
+- Check that you're on the `/action-items` page
+- Refresh the page to re-establish connection
+- Ensure multiple browser tabs are connected to the same server

 ### Real-time Updates Not Working
 - Check connection status indicator in the top-right corner